AVIGNON, CITY OF THE POPES

 Cultural, Shopping, Lunch not included

 A unique opportunity to discover Avignon, called the City of the Popes and classified a UNESCO World Heritage Site: a dive into the history of the Church and the Papacy, to retrace the pomp and events surrounding seven Popes who conferred greatness and prosperity on Avignon.

 - City of Avignon with visit to the Palace of the Popes

 What we will do

-- Our tour takes us to the Palace of the Popes which has been recognised in France as a historic monument since 1840, and as a UNESCO World Heritage Site since 1995.
-The building, which is both a palace and a fortress, is one of the most extraordinary examples of Gothic architecture of the 14th century.
-It was built in two phases, by two popes: to the north, the more austere Palais Vieux (Old Palace) was built during the reign of Benedict XII; the Palais Neuf (New Palace), to the south, was built by his successor, Clement VI.
-Inside, the now-empty galleries, chambers and chapels give an apparent impression of austerity.
-The frescoes and handwoven tapestries in the bedrooms and the Papal study however, give a better idea of the pomp and splendour of times gone by.
+- We will visit the Palace of the Popes, a historical French monument since 1840 and UNESCO World Heritage Site since 1995.
+The building is both a palace and a fortress and is one of the most extraordinary examples of Gothic architecture of the 14th century.
+It was built in two phases, by two popes: to the north, the Palais Vieux, more austere, was built during the reign of Benedict XII; to the south, the Palais Neuf, was built by his successor, Clement VI.
+Inside, the complex of now empty galleries, chambers and chapels gives an impression of austerity, while the frescoes and handwoven tapestries in the bedrooms and the Pope's study suggest the pomp and splendour of that time.

-- Before going back to the ship, we have some free time for a walk in the streets of the centre or for shopping.
+- Before rejoining the ship, we will have some free time for a walk through the streets of the centre or to do a bit of shopping.

 What you need to know